top of page

 Porn is closely connected to child sexual exploitation; It is impossible to know whether images viewed online were consensual and whether they depict either a child or someone who has been exploited since childhood.

-Porn exposure starts early: Children with a smartphone are likely to encounter porn, intentionally or not
+Porn exposure starts early: Children with a smartphone are likely to encounter porn, intentionally or not.

-Internet Porn is more accessible, more extreme, more addictive–and very difficult for parents to block
+Internet Porn is more accessible, more extreme, more addictive–and very difficult for parents to block.

-Porn portrays unrealistic sex: more violence, less consent, no relational context, unrealistic body images
+Porn portrays unrealistic sex: more violence, less consent, no relational context, unrealistic body images.

 Porn hijacks the body’s natural sexuality: Men are biologically wired to be visually aroused.
-Internet porn offers a new, intensely arousing image at each click, swipe, or tap that delivers a flood of naturally occurring but addictive brain chemicals
+Internet porn offers a new, intensely arousing image at each click, swipe, or tap that delivers a flood of naturally occurring but addictive brain chemicals.

 Porn addiction is real: and adolescent brains are especially susceptible.

-Porn addiction increases the risk of social isolation and relational difficulties
+Porn addiction increases the risk of social isolation and relational difficulties.

 Porn is used as a way to groom children for further sexual abuse.
 Intentionally showing a child porn is actually considered a form of child sexual abuse.

-The Good News: Recovery from porn addiction is possible through Rebooting.
+From Your Brain on Porn: Recovery from porn addiction is possible through Rebooting.

 Additional Resources